UdotCASH/uTransmute/README.md

 #### The ETHxEOS Protocol has 3 Dimensions

 * **Dimension 1** is on the source chain, Ethereum.
 There is a SwapTunnel 🌌 contract on ETH to perform the absorption of ERC20 tokens and also to receive account information for the destination chain (EOS).
 This information can either be configured to use the EOS Account name or an EOS Public Key.
 In the second case, the oracle must be changed to create an EOS account for the user.
-* **Dimension 2** is an Oracle 🔮 program that runs off-chain to watch the ETH transactions and authorize the distribution of EOS tokens (in a future version of this protocol, this could be run entirely on EOS or on a larger group of off-chain oracles).
+* **Dimension 2** is an Oracle 🔮 program that runs off-chain to watch the ETH transactions and authorize the distribution of EOS tokens (in a future version of this protocol, the Oracle could be run entirely on EOS).
 * **Dimension 3** is the destination chain, EOS.
 The EOS token contract which distributes the tokens to the 📩  destination EOS account sent by the token holders in Layer 1.

 The standard SwapTunnel contract has 2 functions - be authorized to receive token Y from Ethereum and then receive the EOS account info the tokens to be distributed on the destination chain via the Oracle.